Birkat haMinim: Historical versions

 1-3, and 6 he regards as antedating Samuel the Small's formulation, since they are attested more than a century earlier essentially in the apocryphal Psalms of Solomon.
 The apostates would be Hellenizers, the arrogant government Rome, but harking back to the kind of things written in Maccabbees 1,2 re Seleucid power as embodied in Antiochus IV.
 Samuel's task therefore would have been to adjust the prayer to include recent community sectarian disturbances (Martyn 2003).)

-This is embedded in a baraita (Note: a baraita is a text that was thought to pertain to the stratum of tradition contemporary with those which the Mishnah and Tosephta embodied (Herford 2006).) of the tractate on Blessings (b.
-Ber.
-28bb–29a) written during the Mishnaic period.
+This is embedded in a baraita (Note: a baraita is a text that was thought to pertain to the stratum of tradition contemporary with those which the Mishnah and Tosephta embodied (Herford 2006).) of the Berakhot 28b-29a written during the Mishnaic period.
 Early modern printed editions, including the Soncino edition of 1484, have a slightly different version in which the minim are identified as the Sadducees.
 The addition of Nazarenes to the standard reading suggested that, were the Talmudic accounts of the formulation of the prayer historically grounded, a Jewish consensus that Christians in their fold were heretical had consolidated itself already by the first decades after the destruction of the Second Temple.

 Formal bans to expel or suspend dissidents from the community were not yet in place in this period.
 There were two kinds of ban, niddui and ḥerem, neither of which had been formalized in the first and second centuries: further, no good evidence survives of their use against minim at this time.
 There are no rabbinic references to ḥerem in the sense of an excommunication or ban prior to the 3rd century CE, while niddui appears to reference to disciplinary action demanding compliance in obedience in order to bring straying Jews back into the fold of the synagogue.